 13. District-level Universities

 By 2030, every district in the country will have at least one high-quality multidisciplinary institute of excellence.
-The New Educational Policy will expand education access.
+The New Educational Policy will expand access.

 14. Multidisciplinary Universities

 Indian universities will become major multidisciplinary institutions by 2040, becoming places for holistic education.
-The colleges will consist of multi-dimensional high-tech classrooms and diverse curriculum for students.
+The colleges will consist of multi-dimensional high-tech classrooms and a diverse curriculum for students.

 Also Read: What Is Educational Counselling And Why Do You Need It?

-Requirements of New Education Policy
+Requirements of the New National Education Policy

 A primary objective of the policy was to bridge the gap between formal and informal education, addressing the lack of focus on vocational skills and the prioritisation of traditional subjects.
 A comprehensive and effective education system was intended to address these issues.